Phil Harding (BBC executive): Academic contributions

 Harding leads courses at the BBC's College of Journalism on editorial leadership.

 He is the author of a report for Oxfam on international coverage and the future of U.K. public broadcasting – The Great Global Switch Off.
 He also writes for the Guardiannewspaper.

 Accolades

-Harding has won numerous Sony Gold awards for radio and an Emmy for television in the United States.

 He is a Trustee of the Press Association and of the One World Broadcasting Trust.
 He is a Fellow of the Society of Editors and of the Radio Academy.